Virtual therapy for eating disorders

 -

-Using talk therapy and embodied approaches while working towards practical and achievable goals.
-This usually includes work around self-esteem, body image, core beliefs, behaviour change, inner motivation, relationship to food, and healthy exercise.
+Using talk therapy and embodied approaches while working towards practical and achievable goals (occupational therapy).
+This usually includes work around self-esteem, body image, core beliefs, behaviour change, inner motivation, relationship to food, and healthy movement.

 -